ntmbayfield/g88-lecture-docs/LearningToLearn/DiSSS_and_CaFE/DISSS_and_CaFE.md

 ![](images/4-hour-chef-time-ferriss.jpg)
 ---

-Tim Ferriss’ frameworks for mastering new information-based topics
+Tim Ferriss’ frameworks for mastering new information-based topics from the Four Hour Chef

 ___